 Tip #6: Take the Necessary Steps

 Once you have calmed down, taken a breath, and looked at your options, it’s time to take the necessary steps to fix your problem.
-Do so as quickly, calmly, and politely as you can to be on with the rest of your trip as soon as possible.
+Do so as quickly, calmly, and politely as you can so you can get on with the rest of your trip as soon as possible.

 Tip #7: Fix It and Forget It

 After you have taken steps to fix your issue, then forget about it and move on with your vacation.
 A temporary roadblock will only hamper the rest of your fun if you let it.

 For more tips on family travel, read how to have stress free travel with your spouse and kids, how to plan an epic family vacation, and tips to avoid child meltdowns.
 To upgrade your vacations, read how to have amazing vacations on any budget.
 Also see what to do before leaving on vacation.